Ukraine

 In February 2022, Russia launched a full-scale invasion of Ukraine, launching deadly missile attacks and occupying parts of the country, resulting in a devastating war that continues today.
 This was a major escalation following the 2014 Russian annexation of Crimea and the Donbas War in eastern Ukraine, which caused extensive civilian casualties and displacement.

-As of February 2024, there have been 10,675 civilian deaths and 20,080 civilian injuries, within the entire Ukrainian population — more than 36 million people — living through unimaginable atrocities and enduring multiple humanitarian crises.
-Nearly 6.5 million Ukrainians are living as refugees in other countries and 3.7 million more are internally displaced, with 14.6 million Ukrainians – 40% of the population – in need of humanitarian assistance.
+As of February 2024, there have been over 12,000 civilian deaths and nearly 30,000 civilian injuries, with the entire Ukrainian population — more than 36 million people — living through unimaginable atrocities and enduring multiple humanitarian crises.
+Over 6.9 million Ukrainians are living as refugees in other countries and 3.7 million more are internally displaced, with 12.7 million Ukrainians — 36% of the population — in need of humanitarian assistance.

-Russia’s invasion has devastated Ukraine’s healthcare system, especially in communities that have experienced heavy fighting.
-There have been more than 1,500 attacks on the healthcare system, destroying 708 health facilities and killing 199 health workers.
+Russia’s invasion has devastated Ukraine’s health system, especially in communities that have experienced heavy fighting, with more than 2,000 health facilities damaged or destroyed and over 300 health workers killed.

 Since February of 2022, Project HOPE has been supporting the local health system by equipping health clinics with supplies and medicines, training health workers, and deploying mobile medical units (MMUs) to reach people in remote and frontline communities.
-We’ve reconstructed damaged health and community facilities and helped to mitigate the impacts of severe weather, power outages, and mass displacement.
-We’ve bolstered mental health and psychosocial support (MHPSS) services and secured access to essential water, sanitation, and hygiene (WASH) supplies.
+We’ve reconstructed damaged health and community facilities and helped mitigate the impacts of severe weather, power outages, and mass displacement.
+In frontline communities, our team continues to operate mobile medical units, provide mental health and psychosocial support like counseling and art therapy, and distribute clean drinking water.

 Our Impact